eberhab/m20/reading_writing_floppies.md

 ### Reading and writing BASIC codes

-The resulting disk image can now be explored with the [m20floppy](http://www.z80ne.com/m20/index.php?argument=sections/transfer/imagehandle/imagehandle.inc) tool.
+An IMG disk image can now be explored with the [m20floppy](http://www.z80ne.com/m20/index.php?argument=sections/transfer/imagehandle/imagehandle.inc) tool.
 When extracting BASIC codes from the floppy image, it is usually obtained in a "tokenized" form (unless saved with SAVE,A under pcos).
 In order to decypher the BASIC codes, one can use the "Basic De-Tokenizer for M20 - [Basdetok](https://github.com/gfis/basdetok)", to tranlate into ASCII.
 After conversion, the files can be modified on the host machine.
 The files can also be written back to the image file in ASCII format, given that there is enough space left on the floppy.
 When writing back, one needs to make sure that line breaks are single "CR".
 A helpful script to compile basdetok can be found [here](https://github.com/eberhab/m20/blob/master/scripts/install_basdetok.sh).

 The character set for the M20 was country dependent.
 A (incomplete) list to translate some of the obtained characters can be found [here](https://github.com/eberhab/m20/blob/master/keyboard_languages.md) or [here](https://github.com/eberhab/m20/blob/master/scripts/keyb_mapping_rules_sed.txt) as sed rules.